Read this first : briefest of introductions

 Large scale maps

 These are very detailed and can show individual houses, field boundaries, lamp posts and so on.
 They usually come as flat sheets and are seldom folded into covers.
-Although we do have examples of the very large scales, most of our stock consists of six-inch maps dating from 1900 to 1940.

 Small scale maps